10 Decision Rules

 IF size=big THEN value=high

-OneR prefers features with many possible levels, because those features can overfit the target more easily.
+If not properly validated, OneR may overfit on features with many possibly levels.
 Imagine a dataset that contains only noise and no signal, which means that all features take on random values and have no predictive value for the target.
 Some features have more levels than others.
 The features with more levels can now more easily overfit.
 A feature that has a separate level for each instance from the data would perfectly predict the entire training dataset.
-A solution would be to split the data into training and validation sets, learn the rules on the training data and evaluate the total error for choosing the feature on the validation set.
+A solution would be to split the data into training and validation sets, learn the rules on the training data, and evaluate the total error for choosing the feature on the validation set.

 Ties are another issue, i.e. when two features result in the same total error.
 OneR solves ties by either taking the first feature with the lowest error or the one with the lowest p-value of a chi-squared test.